zeus-health/ctw-component-library/.changeset/itchy-pens-repeat.md

 "@zus-health/ctw-component-library": minor
 ---

-Allow users to remove conditions from a patient's profile via a new action option for each row of the conditions table.
-No code updates needed.
+Allow users to remove conditions from a patient's profile via the delete option from the dropdown menu.
+This will invoke a confirmation dialog to confirm the deletion of the FHIR resource.